zjrohrbach/markdown-wkshts/Physics-Agenda.md

-Tue, Jan 4 / Wed, Jan 5
+Thu, Jan 6 / Fri Jan 7
 ===================

 Objectives
 ------------
-- Review of classroom expectations.
-- Introduce this semester's project
-- Be introduced to the concepts of *momentum* and *impulse*.
+- Apply the impulse-momentum theorem to a falling egg.

 Agenda
 ---------